George Cooper (footballer, born 1996)

-George Iain Cooper (born 30 October 1996) is an English professional footballer who plays as a midfielder for Kidsgrove Athletic in the Northern Premier League Premier Division.
+George Iain Cooper (born 30 October 1996) is an English professional footballer who plays as a midfielder for Auckland United.
 He started his career at Crewe Alexandra, having come through their academy.

 Career

 Crewe Alexandra

 Cooper graduated through the Crewe Alexandra Academy to sign a three-year professional contract in April 2014.
 Aged 17, he made his first team debut for Crewe Alexandra on 2 September 2014, replacing Bradden Inman 71 minutes into a 3–0 defeat to Rochdale in a Football League Trophy first round match.
 On 26 September 2014, Cooper made his first league appearance for Crewe Alexandra in a 6–1 defeat at the hands of Milton Keynes Dons.
 On 11 October 2014, he scored his first goal for Crewe in a 2–1 victory over Coventry City.

 In April 2017, Crewe triggered a contract extension clause keeping Cooper at Crewe until June 2018.

 Peterborough United

 In January 2018, he signed for Peterborough United on a three-and-a-half-year contract for an undisclosed fee.
 He scored on his Peterborough debut, in a 3–0 win against Oldham Athletic.